 Work: By paying Knowledge, you can activate the Golem placed in the city of Prague and get bonuses.

 Golem: Obtain clay to create new golems and upgrade the developments on your personal board.

 Artifact: Obtain coins and buy gold to build artifacts that offer permanent bonuses in the game and upgrade developments on your personal board.

 Spells: Obtain Knowledge and perform spells (with a scoring for book collection) and upgrade developments on your personal board.

 Mirror: Perform one action of your choice by paying 1 coin.

 The number of marbles available in the corresponding action line determines how much the player gets from the action.
 When you choose an action, you collect one marble of your choice in the corresponding line and depending on the color of the marble you chose, you also move your student forward on one of the districts of Prague.

 It's important to advance your students on those tracks to be able to keep your golems under control.
 At the end of the round, knowledge can also be used to control a golem that surpassed its students, but if one of these creatures is uncontrolled, it may become dangerous and destroy the neighborhood, after which you will have to destroy and bury it!

-At the end of the fifth round, players score points for golems active or buried, artifacts, books, development on their personal board and goal cards collected.
+At the end of the fourth round, players score points for active or buried golems, artifacts, books, development on their personal board, and collected goal cards.